RNBBarrett/study_on_BIP39_mnemonic/README.md

 *A 128-bit number has 2^128, two to the power of one hundred twenty-eight possible combinations that is 340,282,366,920,938,463,463,374,607,431,768,211,456.

 Step 2.
-Chop up our Entropy number into 11 bits long:
+Chop up our Entropy number into sections 11 bits long:
 --------------------------------------------------------------

 Now we need to chop up our binary number into sections 11 bits long.